Parameters

-Params are variables the bot has extracted that can be used in actions.
-These can be values detected by the NLP engine, metadata about users etcetera.
+Parameters are variables that the bot has extracted for use in actions.
+These can include values detected by the NLP engine, user metadata, and more.

 Note